pwillard/engwag/README.md

 # engwag README

-This is a "work-in-=progress" version of a simple ENG-WAG file context highloighter
+This is a "work-in-progress" version of a simple ENG-WAG file context highlighter

 ## Features